MaikDulle/MaikDulle.github.io/_posts/2023-12-20-BYO-AI-Influencer.md

 ### Download other checkpoints

 The base model downloaded when you first start stable diffusion is ok but you soon will want to go for better ones.
 You can find them online.
-One nice option is https://civitai.com/models.
-Here you can download different models/checkpoints for different purposes for free.
+One nice option is <a https://civitai.com/models.></a> Here you can download different models/checkpoints for different purposes for free.
 You can just click on download.
 After downloading you have to add the checkpoint into the right folder (stable-diffusion-webui\models\Stable-diffusion)

 After putting the models into the right folder you can choose them after starting webui-user.
 (I downloaded the two checkpoint 'Juggernaut' and 'Newreality')